 All visits are confidential.
 There is no blanket release form for any medical information.
 If you want us to share information with your family you must sign a release form for that visit only.

-There is no charge for copays, related to your office visits.
+There is no charge for copays related to your office visits.
 Your Insurance will be billed.
 You should have a copy of your health insurance information if prescriptions, lab tests, or referrals are needed.
 Please notify staff if you do not what a claim to go to your insurance company or you are uninsured.

-You will be seen by a Provider who can prescribe most medications you require.
-Some minor conditions may be evaluated and treated by the centers' licensed Registered Nurses.
+You will be seen by a Provider who can prescribe medications you require.

 If you take medications regularly, you alone are responsible for them.
 You should consider having a lock box for them in your room.
 The only personal medication kept at the Student Health Center is Allergy serum administered by Student Health Center.

-We recommend that you bring a first-aid/self-care kit to school, for suggestions check out the Student Survival Kit link
+We recommend that you bring a first-aid/self-care kit to school.
+For suggestions check out the Student Survival Kit page.